River Runs Red: Sequel: The Sound of Scars

 October 11, 2019, almost exactly 26 years after the release of River Runs Red, Life of Agony released the sequel, The Sound of Scars, on Napalm Records.
 It was Life of Agony's second concept album and the only sequel to the story told on River Runs Red.

 The album starts off with the theatrical track, "Prelude", the track begins with the same sound of blood dripping into water that closed River Runs Red.
 In "Prelude", the listener learns that the young man from River Runs Red has survived his suicide attempt.
 The story then jumps 26 years forward, with the man now married and attempting to cope with the "scars" of his past.

 Since its release, The Sound Of Scars has received a positive critical response.
 Dom Lawson of Blabbermouth.net said the sequel was "a welcome display of class and power from some perennially unsung champions."
 Jon Hadusek of Consequence of Sound praised the storyline and called the album, "a worthy successor to River Runs Red."

 Reception

 In 2017, Rolling Stone named River Runs Red the 58th-greatest metal album of all time.
 In May 2005, River Runs Red was inducted into the Decibel Magazine Hall of Fame, being the fourth album overall to be featured there.
+In 2023 Rolling Stone named the lead song from the album “This Time” the 88th-greatest heavy metal song of all time.

+In 2025 American Songwriter put River Runs Red on their list of 5 albums that bridged the gap between alternative rock and metal.
+Stating “This 1993 record blends together metal and alt-rock beautifully, with a touch of punk rock in the mix as well.
+It’s an incredible debut from Life Of Agony, and the themes behind this album are about as dark as you’d expect.
+However, there’s something relatable in Life Of Agony’s songs about isolation, sadness, and death.
+It’s surprisingly catchy for such a bleak piece of work.”

 Jason Anderson of AllMusic gave River Runs Red a highly positive review, saying the album was "passionate, serious, and heavy" and that it was "one of the early '90s' better metal debuts."
 However, Anderson said Caputo's vocals were underdeveloped, but also said the delivery was unique and passionate.
+Ghost Cult Magazine wrote “The album shook the Hardcore and Metal world to its core with its heavy, catchy riff-heavy songs, impassioned vocals, and frank lyrics about suicide, drug addiction, ptsd, and family trauma.”

 In 2013, the vinyl edition of the album peaked at number 11 on the Billboard Vinyl Albums chart.